-The mention of ADD or ADHD conjures the image of a six-year-old bouncing off the furniture or staring out the window of his classroom, ignoring his assignments.
+The mention of ADHD conjures the image of a six-year-old bouncing off the furniture or staring out the window of his classroom, ignoring his assignments.
 What most people don’t know is that approximately four percent of American adults (as many as 9 million people) are also affected by these disorders.

-Recognizing Adult ADHD
+Recognizing adult ADHD

 ADHD presents differently in adults than it does in children, which may explain why so many cases of adult ADHD are misdiagnosed or undiagnosed.
 Adult ADHD disrupts what are called the “executive functions” of the brain, such as judgment, decision-making, initiative, memory, and the ability to complete complex tasks.
 Impaired executive functions can spell disaster for scholastic and professional achievement, as well as sustainable, stable relationships.
 Adult ADHD is often misdiagnosed as depression or an anxiety disorder, and can be overlooked as the source of such symptoms.
 Depression and anxiety often accompany ADHD because difficulty with executive brain functions can trigger both.